-#Brokeahontas — New Trump Nickname Courtesy Of Bill Maher Trends On Twitter After ‘NYT’ Reveals Huge Losses
+#Brokeahontas: New Trump Nickname Courtesy Of Bill Maher Trends On Twitter After ‘NYT’ Reveals Huge Losses

-Donald Trump has made a practice of labeling his political rivals and enemies with derisive nicknames, as Inquisitr reported, starting in the earliest stages of his 2016 presidential campaign when he labeled his Republican primary opponent Jeb Bush, “Low Energy Jeb,” and derided GOP Senator Marco Rubio as “Little Marco.”
-Even more famously, he repeatedly referred to his Democratic opponent Hillary Clinton as “Crooked Hillary.”
+Donald Trump has made a practice of labeling his political rivals and enemies with derisive nicknames, as The Inquisitr reported, starting in the earliest stages of his 2016 presidential campaign when he labeled his Republican primary opponent Jeb Bush, “Low Energy Jeb,” and derided GOP Senator Marco Rubio as “Little Marco.”
+Even more famously, he repeatedly referred to his Democratic opponent, Hillary Clinton, as “Crooked Hillary.”

 But now it appears Trump has been hit with a derogatory — and controversial — nickname of his own, courtesy of comedian Bill Maher, who debuted the nickname during a monologue on his weekly HBO Real Time broadcast, as Raw Story reported.